Testosterone (medication)

-Testosterone (T) is a medication and naturally occurring steroid hormone.
+Testosterone is a medication and naturally occurring steroid hormone.
 It is used to treat male hypogonadism, gender dysphoria, and certain types of breast cancer.
 It may also be used to increase athletic ability in the form of doping.
 It is unclear if the use of testosterone for low levels due to aging is beneficial or harmful.
-Testosterone can be used as a gel or patch that is applied to the skin, injection into a muscle, tablet that is placed in the cheek, or tablet that is taken by mouth.
+Testosterone can be administered through several different routes, including topical gels or patches, nasal sprays, subdermal implants, or tablets dissolved inside the mouth.
+Testosterone therapy has been associated with improvements in depressive symptoms (especially in hypogonadal men), increased exercise capacity and muscle strength in men with chronic heart failure, and male contraception effectiveness.

 Common side effects of testosterone include acne, swelling, and breast enlargement in men.
 Serious side effects may include liver toxicity, heart disease, and behavioral changes.
 Women and children who are exposed may develop masculinization.
-It is recommended that individuals with prostate cancer not use the medication.
+It is recommended that individuals with prostate cancer should not use the medication.
 It can cause harm to the baby if used during pregnancy or breastfeeding.
 Testosterone is in the androgen family of medications.